rincewound/opendcu/Readme.md

 ### Configuration Behavior
 The configuration is immediately relayed to the concrete I/O implementations.
 Depending on these modules a restart might be required

+## MFRC522 RFID Reader Module
+This module contains a driver for the NXP "MFRC522 Standard performance MIFARE and NTAG frontend" connected via SPI

+### Functionality
+The module will provide a single access point and read the UIDs off of ISO 14443A transponders such as MIFARE media.

+### Configuration
+At this point no functionality beyond reading UIDs is implemented.
+As such the module does not need any configuration options.

 # The Reference Device
 As stated before the reference device is a Raspberry Pi with a PiFace extension board an a generic RFID reader.